If you’re feeling lost in life — stuck, lacking motivation, or aimless — here are some things that might help.

-“Feeling lost feels a lot like depression*,” said Carolyn Ferreira, Psy.D, a psychologist in Bend, Ore., who helps people rebuild relationships and recover from trauma and addictions.
+“Feeling lost feels a lot like depression,” says Carolyn Ferreira, PsyD, a psychologist who helps people rebuild relationships and recover from trauma and addictions.

-It also can feel like you’ve always felt this lost, and you always will, Kepler said.
+It also can feel like you’ve always felt this lost, and you always will, Kepler says.
 “You might struggle to remember a time when you felt like your ‘old self.’”
 You may “see no way out of it.”

 “Remind yourself that although you may feel your circumstances are out of your control, you can still control how you react to them.”

-For instance, maybe you admire your colleague’s friendliness and kindness and ability to assert themselves, she said.
-“These are often values that the client themselves feel are important; it’s just somewhat easier to identify them in other people than themselves.”
+For instance, maybe you admire your colleague’s friendliness, kindness, and ability to assert themselves, she says.
+“These are often values that [you] feel are important; it’s just somewhat easier to identify them in other people than [yourself].”

 “Attending an inspirational event can help you remember what you’re passionate about.”
 It also can help you connect to like-minded people, she said.
 And “sometimes just the energy in the room from such an event can be enough to get a person going again.”

-“Feeling lost can redirect us toward what really matters to us,” Ferreira said.
+“Feeling lost can redirect us toward what really matters to us,” Ferreira says.
 It can inspire us to take a trip and savor new experiences.
 It can inspire us to take a different job, which starts to fulfill us.
-It can inspire us to join a support group where we find our tribe.
+It can inspire us to join a support group to find our tribe.